Pay upon Invoice with Ratepay

 Pay upon Invoice is an invoice payment method in Germany.
-It is a local buy now, pay later payment method that allows the buyer to place an order, receive the goods, try them, verify they are in good order, and then pay the invoice within 30 days.
-There is no PayPal account needed for the buyer to use Pay upon Invoice.
+It's a local buy now, pay later payment method that allows the buyer to place an order, receive the goods, try them, verify they are in good order, and then pay the invoice within 30 days.
+No PayPal account is needed for the buyer to use Pay upon Invoice.

 Important: When adding Pay upon Invoice with Ratepay/Rechnungskauf mit Ratepay as a payment option to your checkout integration, you must acknowledge and accept these Terms and understand they are part of the PayPal User Agreement.